8 Tips To Avoid Vomiting & Nausea During Colonoscopy Prep. [Doctor Explains]

 • Try a simple slow-deep breathing exercise.

-• Take over-The-Counter Anti-emetic or anti Nausea Medication if you don’t have contraindications.
+• Take over-the-counter Antiemetic or anti-nausea Medications.
+If you don’t have any contraindications.

-• Ask your doctor if there is no response or you have severe vomiting.
+• Ask your doctor if there is no response or if you have severe vomiting.

 (1) Start Low.